In his early 20’s, General Gregorio del Pilar (also known as “Goyo”) was just as love-struck as most people his age.

 If we are to believe not-so-mainstream history books like Nick Joaquin’s “A Question of Heroes,” then Goyo was indeed Aguinaldo’s hatchet man.

-It is said that the boy general and his master met in San Isidro, Nueva Ecija just a few weeks after the their futile attempt to negotiate with the Schurman Commission.
+It is said that the boy general and his master met in San Isidro, Nueva Ecija just a few weeks after their futile attempt to negotiate with the Schurman Commission.
 It was here where General Aguinaldo gave his protégé the difficult task of capturing Gen. Antonio Luna–who was accused of “high treason”–dead or alive.

 But as it turned out, Luna had already been killed by the Presidential Guards in Cabanatuan before Goyo and his troops could reach Luna’s headquarters in Pangasinan.